| |

 Sourdough bread in San Francisco

-Day 1: Afternoon – Explore the City’s Unique Neighborhoods
+Afternoon: Explore the City’s Unique Neighborhoods

 On the first afternoon of your 2 day itinerary for San Francisco, I recommend visiting San Francisco’s unique neighborhoods.

-When you have little time, taking a Hop On, Hop Off Bus Tour allows you to see more places without dealing with finding directions and parking.
-Plus, at this point in day one, your legs may feel those San Francisco hills!
+When you have little time, taking a Hop On, Hop Off Bus Tour allows you to see more places without having to worry about finding directions and parking.

 Big Bus San Francisco 2 day itinerary

-You can hop off at the bustling Ferry Building, which houses over 50 food merchants and the city’s farmer’s market.
-And don’t miss the vibrant Haight Ashbury neighborhood, where you can see the row of Victorian homes called The Painted Ladies.
+Finally, don’t miss out on the Haight Ashbury neighborhood, where you can see the row of Victorian homes called The Painted Ladies.

 With convenient stops and a flexible schedule, you can explore the city at your own pace while enjoying informative commentary and stunning views from the comfort of the open-top bus.